microservice/microservice-cli/README.md

 #### Environment variables
 If the microservice has any required environment variables they must be passed in with the `exec` command.
-Much like Docker, environment variables can be passed as follows: `-e FOO='bar'`
+Much like Docker, environment variables can be passed as follows: `-e FOO='bar'`.
+If a required environment variable is not supplied `exec` will fail.

 ### Example `exec` call
 ```sh